 Summary: The Tacoma housing market has gone through some changes over the last few years.
-If you’re looking to buy a home in the Tacoma area in 2019, check out our update on the area’s real estate market to help you make more informed purchasing decision.
+If you’re looking to buy a home in the Tacoma area in 2020, check out our update on the area’s real estate market to help you make more informed purchasing decision.

 The Tacoma real estate market has changed dramatically over the last few years.
-So we thought it would be helpful to publish a real estate market update for those who are planning to buy a home in Tacoma, Washington in 2018.
+So we thought it would be helpful to publish a real estate market update for those who are planning to buy a home in Tacoma, Washington in 2020.

-Tacoma Housing Market Overview for 2018
+Tacoma Housing Market Overview for 2020

-According to the real estate information company Zillow, the median home value for Tacoma, Washington rose to $312,200 as of April 2019.
-That’s an increase of about 10% over the previous 12 months.
+According to the real estate information company Zillow, the median home value for Tacoma, Washington rose to $337,900 as of February 2020.
+That’s an increase of about 7.3% over the previous 12 months.
 To put that percentage into perspective, home prices in the U.S. tend to rise somewhere between 3% and 5% annually, going back several decades.
 So the recent gains in Tacoma far exceed historical averages.

 There are still plenty of buyers in the market, but not enough properties listed for sale to satisfy the demand.
-Home buyers who are planning to buy a house in Tacoma in 2019 should understand this supply-and-demand dynamic.
+Home buyers who are planning to buy a house in Tacoma in 2020 should understand this supply-and-demand dynamic.
 It affects everything from your offer price to your negotiating abilities.

 Cost Comparison: Buying a Home in Tacoma vs. Seattle

-According to the latest data, the median home value in Seattle recently climbed to $729,400.
+Home prices across the Seattle metro area have risen sharply over the last few years, but they’ve stagnated over the past 12 months.
+That said, Seattle’s prices are some of the highest in the state.
+According to the latest data, the median home value in Seattle is $741,800.
 But prices tend to drop off when you move into the surrounding areas, and that goes for Tacoma as well.

-Higher Loan Limits for 2019
+Higher Loan Limits for 2020

-This is good news for anyone planning to buy a home in Tacoma in 2019.
+This is good news for anyone planning to buy a home in Tacoma in 2020.
 These changes will give buyers a higher financing range without having to cross over into jumbo loan territory.
 (Borrowers with sufficient income and good credit can still borrow more than these limits, with a jumbo mortgage.)